AmitKushwaha17/php/README.md

 # php
 In this Repository all PHP Code Are available
-Please do not upload another file other than PHP
+<br>Please do not upload another file other than PHP